Engee documentation

 Defines the inheritance method of the calculation step depending on the selected value:

 If -1 is specified in the Sample Time field, the calculation step is inherited according to the method specified in the Sample time inheritance method field depending on the selected value (Default, Discrete, Continuous).
-In other cases (Sample Time is not equal to -1 and SampleTime is greater than or equal to 0) - the block Engee Function works with the specified value of Sample Time field, ignoring Sample time inheritance method.
+In other cases (Sample Time is not equal to -1 and SampleTime is greater than or equal to 0) - block Engee Function works with the specified value of Sample Time field, ignoring Sample time inheritance method.

 • If the block has no input ports - the output is a continuous calculation step.